 After selling his family's beer distribution business in 1963, Tony Perry started a commercial real estate firm and developed residential subdivisions, shopping centers and office buildings in the Chicago South Suburbs.

-Tony has grown to be a true legend in the industry.
+Tony grew to be a true legend in the industry.
 His national network of invaluable contacts and his participation in various professional trade organizations - many times in leadership roles - has helped define what the Perry Group, Ltd. is today.

 In the early 1980's, Tony had a front row seat to that era's economic debacle and he then had the vision to move from the traditional development model to creative economic development practices.
 Back then, while Tony struggled (and succeeded) in repaying his banks back what he owed on then stalled commercial developments, he began to understand the challenges that banks, municipalities, developers and industries would need help navigating through new and intricate economic development programs.
 Based on this keen (and painful) understanding, he became one of the preeminent economic developers in the Chicago region.
 Around this time, Tony got immersed and proficient in the advent and use of community development financial programs such as Tax Increment Financing, Enterprise Zones and other municipal incentives.